ghi-electronics/Documentation/endpoint/downloads.md

 --- | --- | --- | ---
 [v2.2.0.6000-RTW](https://ghistorage.blob.core.windows.net/downloads/TinyCLR/Config/TinyCLR-Config-Setup-v2.2.0.6000.msi) | 2023-09-14 | Production | F3B62D4163D14FE543CE7CE617609E17

-## Visual Studio Project System
+## .visx extension files

-The extension is what gets loaded on Visual Studio to allow it to communicate with a TinyCLR OS device.
+The extension is what gets loaded on Visual Studio/VS Code to allow it to communicate with an Endpoint device.
 It also includes project templates.

 ### Visual Studio 2022